-For all the talk of tension between the U.S. and Mexico, we remain close friends and neighbors with mutual interests, common challenges, and interdependent economies.
+For all the talk of tension regarding U.S. Mexico relations, we remain close friends and neighbors with mutual interests, common challenges, and interdependent economies.
 For more than a century, U.S. and Mexican companies have worked together to drive investment, create jobs, and promote prosperity on both sides of the border.

 Trade with our neighbor to the south exceeds $1.8 billion daily and supports nearly 5 million American jobs.
 Mexico is our second-largest export market and an integral link in our global supply chain.
 Our countries are so connected that each day half a million people legally cross our shared border for work, school, commerce, and tourism.